 Additionally, you'll want to avoid harsh soaps and scrubs as those can strip the skin of its natural oils and leave the skin susceptible to dryness and irritation.
 She also says to avoid long, hot showers as they will dry out the skin; lukewarm water is best.

 Moisturize Daily and in the Right Amount

 Dr. Garshick recommends moisturizing one to two times a day.
 For those with dry or sensitive skin, she says it might be beneficial to moisturize certain areas like your hands after you wash them to prevent further dryness.
 When moisturizing your face, she says to use a nickel- to a quarter-sized amount of moisturizer.
 For the body, she says to use a quarter-sized amount for each area, including the chest, arms, and legs.
 While it may vary, she says generally it's best to apply an even layer of moisturizer across your desired area.

 She also recommends moisturizing soon after you shower to really help lock in moisture.
 And yes, there is a thing as too much moisturizing.
 You don't want to over-moisturize your face, as constant overuse of a product will impede natural oil production and inadvertently lead to dryness.

 Thankfully, figuring out how to hydrate skin isn't complicated.
-Just remember to find the right ingredients and stick to a routine, and you'll be good to go.
+Just take the time to find the right ingredients for you and stick to a routine, and you'll be good to go.